-Before I start my meditation, I see the rising sun in the morning, and feel the love and warmth it offers.
-This kind of sensitivity empowers us, makes us humble, full of compassion towards all living beings, feel empathy for others, and raises the level of our consciousness.
+Before I start my meditation, I see the rising sun in the morning and feel the love and warmth it offers.
+This kind of sensitivity empowers us, makes us humble, full of compassion towards all living beings, feels empathy for others, and raises the level of our consciousness.

 Therefore, it’s okay to be sensitive to life and nature.

-On the other hand, as an ego sensitive person, you not only hurt yourself but others as well.
-When you are highly ego sensitive, you feel irritated even when someone gives you a complement.
+On the other hand, as an ego-sensitive person, you not only hurt yourself but others as well.
+When you are highly ego sensitive, you feel irritated even when someone gives you a compliment.